This post is about how to get a FREE ticket to see a Shakespeare play in Central Park, updated for 2021.

 For over 50 years, every summer, on several nights a week, Shakespeare plays are performed for the public for free at the charming Delacorte Theater in Central Park.

-Most years, there were 5 ways to get free Shakespeare in the Park tickets.
+There are 5 ways to get free Shakespeare in the Park tickets.

 HOW TO GET A FREE TICKET